edazpotato/twitter-discord-webhook-bot-thing/README.md

 Make a copy of `config.example.json` called `config.json`, and fill out the fields.

-The `twitterUserToTrack` field is the handle for the twitter user who's tweets you want to crosspost to Discord (Minus the "@").
-E.g. to crosspost user "@edazpotato"'s tweets to Discord, you would put "edazpotato" in the `twitterUserToTrack`.
+The `twitterUserToTrack` field is the handle for the twitter user who's tweets you want to cross-post to Discord (Minus the "@").
+E.g. to cross-post user "@edazpotato"'s tweets to Discord, you would put "edazpotato" in the `twitterUserToTrack`.

 The fields in the `twitter` object are just the credentials you get when you make a project in the Twitter developer console.